ACADEMIC BACKGROUND

 My training as a clinical psychologist has spanned the fields of psychiatry, pediatrics, and obstetrics and gynecology, resulting in a uniquely integrated perspective on the interplay of genes and environment in early neurodevelopment.
 My work has focused on parents and infants during the first year of life, as I recognized this earliest period as a critical time during which identification of at-risk individuals and intervention to mitigate risks can be highly effective, with far-reaching implications.

-My current work (National Center for Advancing Translational Sciences, NIH) uses two innovative neuroimaging techniques to establish first-in-human neural markers that can detect early differences and deficits in the infant’s developing social brain.
-This will serve as the basis for an innovative line of research dedicated to advancing our fundamental knowledge of the developing human social brain and discovering new diagnostics and therapeutics targeting the crucial earliest years.
+My current work (National Center for Advancing Translational Sciences, NIH) uses innovative multimodal neuroimaging techniques to establish first-in-human neural markers that can detect early differences and deficits in the infant’s developing social brain.
+This line of work holds promise in discovering early signs of vulnerability in the developing brain that will be instrumental in predicting neurodevelopment and mental health outcomes many years later.